-You are invited to take part because your family partner has Alcohol-use Disorder (AUD) or meet National Institute on Alcohol Abuse and Alcoholism (NIAAA) guidelines for highrisk drinking.
+You are invited to take part because you have been diagnosed with Alcohol-use Disorder (AUD) or meet National Institute on Alcohol Abuse and Alcoholism (NIAAA) guidelines for high-risk drinking.
 Approximately 198 individuals and their family partners will take part in this study.